ulysses-camara/ulysses-segmenter/README.md

 |3     |End of noise sequence   |

 In a curated dataset, comprised of ground-truth legal text segments, Ulysses Segmenter achieves higher Precision and Recall for the Class 1 (Segment) than other available popular segmentation tools, such as [NLTK](https://github.com/nltk/nltk), [SpaCy](https://github.com/explosion/spaCy), and [LexNLP](https://github.com/LexPredict/lexpredict-lexnlp), with the latter being suitable for segmenting legal texts.
+In the table below we compare these algorithms against Ulysses Segmenter, showing results for both estimated Precision and Recall by using over 2000 unseen curated examples:

 | Segmentation Method           | Precision    | Recall       |
 |:---                           |:---          |:---          |